algolia/algoliasearch-client-objc/README.md

 -------------

 You may want to perform multiple operations with one API call to reduce latency.
-We expose three methods to perform batch operations:
+We expose four methods to perform batch operations:
  * `addObjects`: Add an array of objects using automatic `objectID` assignment.
  * `saveObjects`: Add or update an array of objects that contains an `objectID` attribute.
  * `deleteObjects`: Delete an array of objectIDs.